cable000/fpga_tutorials/amd/README.md

 ### Tutorials
 ##### AMD HDL Tutorials
-axi_peripheral - Tutorials for creating an AXI wrapper around HDL code
+axi_peripheral - Tutorials for creating an AXI wrapper around HDL code verilog_sim - Tutorial demonstrating how to run and display waveform results of verilog code in simulation

 ### External tutorials